 It is very hard for us to be able to give any indication whether or not your child will be allocated a place at our school.
-However, in previous years most children who live within a mile radius of the school and who put us down as their first preference have received a space in Reception.
-There have also been instances where children from further afield have also been allocated a space.
-The advice we give to all parents/ carers is that you must ensure your application is submitted before the deadline and you put us as your first choice preference.
+However, in previous years most families who put us down as their first preference have received a space in Reception.
+The advice we give to all parents/carers is that you must ensure your application is submitted before the deadline and you put us as your first choice preference.